Athletics at the 2004 Summer Olympics – Women's long jump

 The women's long jump competition at the 2004 Summer Olympics in Athens was held at the Olympic Stadium on 25–27 August.
+The winning margin was 2 cm.

 Competition format

 The competition consisted of two rounds, qualification and final.
 In qualification, each athlete jumped three times (stopping early if they made the qualifying distance).
 At least the top twelve athletes moved on to the final; if more than twelve reached the qualifying distance, all who did so advanced.
 Distances were reset for the final round.
 Finalists jumped three times, after which the eight best jumped three more times (with the best distance of the six jumps counted).